w3c/spec-prod/docs/options.md

 ## `DESTINATION`

-Destination for built HTML and other assets.
+Location of generated HTML document and other assets.

 **Possible values:** Any valid POSIX file path relative to repository root.